kswhitecross/XDLLMSentimentAnalysis/README.md

 `python main.py model.use_flash_attn False`

+### Debugging

+To see the input/output of the at each step of the experiment, set `verbose` to `True`.
+For example,

+`python main.py verbose True`

+Additionally, to stop the experiment after a single run, use the `short_circuit` option:

+`python main.py verbose True short_circuit True`

 ## Project hierarchy

 `data/` where any custom data that needs to be downloaded is stored, excluding cached data from third-party datasets.